prometheus/node_exporter/README.md

 ### Include & Exclude flags

 A few collectors can be configured to include or exclude certain patterns using dedicated flags.
-The flags are mutually exclusive on collectors that support both.
+The exclude flags are used to indicate "all except", while the include flags are used to say "none except".
+Note that these flags are mutually exclusive on collectors that support both.

 Example: